 the community's capacity for self-determination and governance

-Describe whether the project increased or decreased the productive output of the community and the commons.
+Describe whether the project increased or decreased the productive output of the human and natural commons.

 Describe the wealth generated by the development and who owns that wealth.